 enum types (including those marked with FlagsAttribute), custom classes,

 struct-s, collections, etc.

-- For complex type objects the dumper outputs the names and the values of the properties.
+- For complex type objects the dumper outputs the names and the values of the properties and possibly fields.

 - The dump is recursive: the complex members of the dumped object are dumped indented.